View

 columns: ["new expression"],

-expressions: ['//new expression\n"Sales" + "Profit" * 50 / sqrt("Sales")'],
+"new expression": '"Sales" + "Profit" * 50 / sqrt("Sales")',

 });